keides2/chatview/README-enterprise-en.md

 1. Open the project in VS Code
 2. Press F5 to launch the extension host
-3. In the debug window, open sample.md and run Ctrl+Shift+P → ChatView: Preview display
+3. In the debug window, open sample.md and press Ctrl+Shift+P → ChatView: Preview display
 4. After editing media/style.css, close and reopen the preview

-### 🔧 Build and Packaging
+### 🔧 Build and Package

 ```powershell
 # Development build